Dr Judi Atkins

 My current research focuses on the role of rhetoric in defining, managing and sometimes creating conflict within the Conservative-Liberal Democrat coalition government.
-I am also working with Kevin Theakston on aspects of British government and prime ministerial leadership, and I am co-authoring a book with Alan Finlayson on the organisation of political speech in Britain.
+This project is supported by a British Academy/Leverhulme Small Grant and will generate a number of journal articles and a monograph (under contract with Palgrave Macmillan).
+Alongside this research I am working with Kevin Theakston on aspects of British government and prime ministerial leadership, and I am co-authoring a book with Alan Finlayson on the organisation of political speech in Britain.

 - Justifying New Labour Policy (Basingstoke: Palgrave Macmillan, 2011).

 - ‘The Rise of the Novice Cabinet Minister?
 The Career Trajectories of Cabinet Ministers in British Government from Attlee to Cameron’ (co-authored with Timothy Heppell and Kevin Theakston), The Political Quarterly, 83(4), forthcoming.

 - ‘The Ministerial Foothills: Labour Government Junior Ministers 1997-2010’ (co-authored with Kevin Theakston and Mark Gill), Parliamentary Affairs, forthcoming, DOI: 10.1093/pa/gss054.